matobet/doctor-rest/README.md

 ## Documents

 Document is any JSON object that contains the `id` attribute and fields with some restrictions.
-The field name may not contain `'.', '@' ` or start with `'_'` and currently nested objects are not supported (i.e. the document has to contain only flat structure of key: value pairs where value is not object or array).
-Document may optionally contain a special property `_links` with references to to other document collections.
+The field name may not contain `'.', '@' ` or start with `'_'`.
+Nested documents are supported but in case of change the push notifications will be generated only for the top level key.

 Documents are grouped into collections (terminology similar to underlying MongoDB).
 Thanks to Doctor's generic approach the structure and content of documents is purely defined by the connector.
 To ease explanation we will use sample entities from the [oVirt project](http://www.ovirt.org), e.g. VMs, Clusters, DataCenters...